Multistep Methods for Floquet Multipliers and Subspaces: Conclusion

 \section{Conclusion}

-A multistep discretization of an LPTV system gives rise to a periodic-PEP for computing Floquet multipliers and their invariant subspaces.
-This periodic-PEP exhibits clear spectral separation: as the stepsize tends to zero, the dominant eigenvalues converge to the true Floquet multipliers, while the remaining ones decay to zero.
+A multistep discretization of an LTP system gives rise to a pPEP for computing Floquet multipliers and their invariant subspaces.
+This pPEP exhibits clear spectral gap: as the stepsize tends to zero, the dominant periodic eigenvalues converge to the true Floquet multipliers, while the remaining ones decay to zero geometrically.
 By subspace perturbation theory, the computed multipliers and invariant subspaces converge to their exact counterparts at a rate matching the consistency order of the multistep method.
 Building on this, we propose the \texttt{pTOAR} algorithm to solve all or part of the Floquet eigenpairs efficiently.
-Numerical experiments demonstrate that the algorithm effectively addresses the two common scenarios, as outlined in the introduction.
+Numerical experiments verify our convergence analysis, and demonstrate that \texttt{pTOAR} effectively addresses the two practical applications in dynamical systems and RF simulation.